dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/authentication/index.md

 }
 ```

-This provides a mapping to `id` from `_id`, since you might need that later if you want to link to users.
+These various settings provide a cleaner output object to JSON with `id` from `_id`, and also turns on using timestamps for each record.

 ####  Salt + Hash